bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 ## 7. Global SPEI data

-Global SPEI-12 data using TerraClimate has been computed, other SPEI time period will follow.
+Global SPEI-12 data using TerraClimate has been computed, other SPEI for different time period will follow.
 The monthly SPEI data is available in GeoTIFF format at JNB Server public directory: J:\Data\GLOBAL\CLIMATE\climate-indices\spei\spei-12\

 ### 7.1.
 Example output